 The Audit Committee is comprised of Mr. David T. Bruen (Chair), Ms. Jennifer A. Barnes and Mr. Sumner J. Rollings.
-Ms. Barnes has been a member of and the Chair of the Audit Committee since February 2020.
-The Board of Directors has determined that Mr. Bruen and Ms. Barnes qualify as an "audit committee financial expert," as defined by the SEC.
+Ms. Barnes has been a member of the Audit Committee since February 2020.
+The Board of Directors has determined that Mr. Bruen and Ms. Barnes qualify as an "audit committee financial expert," as defined by the SEC and that all members of the Audit Committee are "financially literate" under Nasdaq Rules.
 All of the members of the Audit Committee are "independent" within the meaning of the Nasdaq Rules, our director independence standards and the audit committee requirements of the SEC.
-Our Board of Directors has determined that each of these members is "financially literate" under the Nasdaq Rules.
 The Audit Committee met six times during 2019.